MinaFoundation/mina-fungible-token/documentation/introduction.md

 Sending tokens between two accounts must be approved by a Token Owner zkApp.
 This can be done with the `approveBase()` method of the custom token standard reference implementation.

+> [!IMPORTANT] When manually constructing `AccountUpdate`s, make sure to order then appropriately in
+> the call to `approveBase()`.
+The contract will not allow flash minting, i.e., tokens cannot be
+> received by an account before they have been sent from an account.